azakharo/react-starter-2020/README.md

 * UI toolkit
 * Redux configured.
 State can be saved/restored from localStorage.
 * ApiService configured (abstraction level)
-* PostCSS configured
 * Custom build (dev, prod)
-* Linting (JS, CSS), code formatting
+* Linting, code formatting

 ## Tools:
 * Babel, Webpack
 * Separate webpack config for development and production.
 There is also a common part.
 * webpack dev server with hot reloading
-* ESlint, Stylelint
+* ESlint
 * Prettier
-* PostCSS and autoprefixer
 * Redux, redux-thunk + setup redux dev tools for development
 * File structure
 * Routing configured
 * axios
-* antd as default UI toolkit.
-Can be easily removed if not needed.
+* material-ui toolkit
 * As an example, the login and main page were added to the project.

 ## Building and running on localhost